ligolang/ligo/gitlab-pages/docs/tutorials/taco-shop/tezos-taco-shop-smart-contract.md

   let current_purchase_price : tez = taco_kind.max_price / taco_kind.current_stock ;
   /* We won't sell tacos if the amount is not correct */ if (Tezos.amount != current_purchase_price) {
-    failwith ("Sorry, the taco you are trying to purchase has a different price") as return_ } else {
+    return failwith ("Sorry, the taco you are trying to purchase has a different price") as return_ } else {
     /* Update the storage decreasing the stock by 1n */ let taco_shop_storage = Map.update (